-Whilst each ESG metric may come with its own individual limitations, data limitations may broadly be considered to include, but not be limited to: Lack of availability of certain ESG metrics due to differing reporting and disclosure standards impacting issuers, geographies or sectors • Nascent statutory corporate reporting standards regarding sustainability leading to differences in the extent to which companies themselves can report against regulatory criteria therefore metric and some coverage levels may be low Inconsistent use and levels of reported vs estimated ESG data across different data providers, а taken at varied time periods which makes comparability challenge.
-Estimated data by its nature may vary from realized figures due to the assumptions or hypothesis employed by data providers. • Differing views or assessments of issuers due to differing provider methodologies or use of criteria subjective Most corporate ESG reporting and disclosure takes place on an annual basis and takes significant time to produce meaning that this data is produced on a lag relative to financial data.
-There may also inconsistent data refresh frequencies across different data providers incorporating such data into their data sets. • Coverage and applicability of data across asset classes and indicators may vary • Forward looking data, such as climate related targets may vary significantly from historic and current point in time metrics.
+Whilst each ESG metric may come with its own individual limitations, data limitations may broadly considered to include, but not limited be be • Lack of availability of certain ESG metrics due to differing reporting and disclosure standards impacting issuers, geographies Nascent statutory corporate reporting standards regarding sustainability leading to differences in the extent to which companies themselves can report against regulatory criteria and therefore metric levels be low some coverage may • Inconsistent use and levels of reported vs estimated ESG data across different data providers, varied periods which comparability challenge. taken time makes

+- Estimated data by its nature may vary from realized figures due to the assumptions or hypothesis employed by data providers. - Differing views or assessments of issuers due to differing provider methodologies or use of subjective criteria - Most corporate ESG reporting and disclosure takes place on an annual basis and takes significant time to produce meaning that this data is produced on a lag relative to financial data.
+There may also inconsistent data refresh frequencies across different data providers incorporating such data into their data sets. - Coverage and applicability of data across asset classes and indicators may vary - Forward looking data, such as climate related targets may vary significantly from historic and current point in time metrics.